 About choosing a Restaurant in Mallorca

-Mallorca has become a real foodie destination in recent years and its restaurants certainly rival some of the top spots found in Madrid or Barcelona.
-Whilst traditional Mallorcan fare has been revived by famous chefs, the island doesn’t lack places serving international cuisine and there’s been a wave of 21st-century fusion popping up in recent years.
-You can bank on there being plenty of places to satisfy your needs when you visit.
+Mallorca has become a real foodie island in recent years.
+The restaurant scene has come along leaps and bounds and now rivals top destinations like Madrid and Barcelona.
+Whilst traditional Mallorcan fare has been revived by famous chefs, the island also serves first class international cuisine and there’s been a wave of 21st-century fusion restaurants popping up in recent years.
+So you can bank on there being plenty of places to fulfil your individual desires when you visit.

 Breakfast & brunch